Ruth Bader Ginsburg’s Rib-Breaking Fall May Have Saved Her Life, Experts Say

 According to an official statement from the Supreme Court, Ginsburg’s surgery was successful and “there was no evidence of any remaining disease” following the procedure.
 People are assuming that Ginsburg’s hospital stay due to her broken ribs helped catch the cancer early because normally, the lung doesn’t experience any pain until the tumor is significant and therefore more difficult to treat.

-“When it gets big enough that it’s impinging on a big breathing pipe, then you start coughing; if it starts bleeding then you start coughing up blood; if it gets big enough to touch the chest wall, then you develop chest pain,” explained Dr. Renato Martins, the medical director for thoracic/head and neck oncology at Seattle Cancer Care Alliance “But until then a tumor can be three, four, five centimeters, and it can have very little symptoms.”
+“When it gets big enough that it’s impinging on a big breathing pipe, then you start coughing; if it starts bleeding then you start coughing up blood; if it gets big enough to touch the chest wall, then you develop chest pain,” explained Dr. Renato Martins, the medical director for thoracic/head and neck oncology at Seattle Cancer Care Alliance.
+“But until then a tumor can be three, four, five centimeters, and it can have very little symptoms.”

 Dr. Raja Flores, chair of thoracic surgery at Mount Sinai Health System in New York, shared that a majority of the time, cancer is found when patients are being examined for an unrelated issue.
 CT scans for lung cancers are not usually conducted unless there is a higher chance of the patient having it, such as a history of smoking.